 |Purpose:||The Templetons would like to encourage capable young Christian men and women to consider service to the Lord through medical and scientific careers.|

-A maximum of three individual scholarships per Upper School class – rising 9th, 10th, 11th, 12th.
+A maximum of three individual scholarships per Upper School class for current DC students – rising 9th, 10th, 11th, 12th.

 Students currently attending DC as well as those students making application to enroll in DC may apply.

-2) Complete two-page essay on a specific topic
+1) Complete required question and complete a two-page essay on a specific topic

 The Margaret and Stephen Dill Psalm 78 Alumni Scholarship was established in 2013 to honor the Dills’ 40 years of dedicated service to Delaware County Christian School.
 Steve and Marge committed their lives to telling the next generation of the praiseworthy deeds of the Lord.
 Passing the baton of faith defined their mission as Christian educators.
 Keeping such a mission in view, this scholarship will honor their legacy by awarding tuition funds to the children of DC alumni.